danoc93/lyrics-breakdown/README.md

 # lyrics-breakdown

+This repo had to be created because Heroku couln't operate on the other one due to permissions.
+We will migrate this one once the application is complete.

 ## Deployment

-1. We have 2 Heroku servers due to the service only allowing one context per application (unless we pay).
+We have 2 Heroku servers due to the service only allowing one context per application (unless we pay).

 Front-end of the application:
 https://lyrics-breakdown-front.herokuapp.com/